Series · ML Math Derivations · Chapter 13

 $$ \ell(\boldsymbol{\theta}) \;=\; \sum_{i=1}^{N} \log p(\mathbf{x}_i \mid \boldsymbol{\theta}) \;=\; \sum_{i=1}^{N} \log \sum_{z} p(\mathbf{x}_i, z \mid \boldsymbol{\theta}). $$

-The summation inside the logarithm is the source of all the trouble.
-The log no longer factors over components, so the gradient does not split into per-component pieces and there is no closed-form maximiser.
+The summation inside the logarithm is the source of the problem.
+The log no longer factors over components, so the gradient doesn’t split into per-component pieces, and there is no closed-form maximizer.

 If we knew which component each point came from, fitting would reduce to $K$ independent weighted-Gaussian MLEs — trivial.
 We do not know, and that is exactly what EM patches up.